 We have been matched with a 7 year old boy from Thailand!
 He is slightly younger than our middle child, but likely a grade below her based on how his current school situation is in Thailand.
 We can’t share his name publicly until the adoption is finalized, but his nickname is Sunny!
 It seems fitting since, in almost every photo we have, he is beaming with a mischievous smile from ear to ear.
 Sunny was part of Holt’s Special Needs Project, which is the waiting child program for Thailand.
 These children usually have a range of special needs and can vary in age from 2-15 years old.

 Sunny is an animated young boy that lives in an orphanage in a rural area of Thailand.
 He was born prematurely and spent the first year of his life in the hospital facing significant pulmonary issues, some of which he still deals with today.
 Despite a difficult start, Sunny is happy and sociable.
 He enjoys KFC chicken, playing with his friends, and studying math in school.

 We are adopting from Thailand through Holt International’s Special Needs Project.
 The Special Needs Project includes waiting children that can have a range of special needs and vary in age from 2-15 years old.

 We are currently waiting for First Approval from the Thai government, which is typically 6-12 months.
 Once we receive First Approval, it will take another few months to submit additional paperwork and government forms to be prepared to travel to Thailand.
-We hope we will be able to pick up our son by next spring 2022!
+We hope we will be able to pick up our son by Spring or Summer 2022!